tagtart1/ribbity/README.md

 ## Motive

 I wanted to build this project to showcase my abilities of React and Typescript by creating a full stack project.
 While I am not 'developing' the back end, I wanted to show that I have the ability to connect the front-end and back-end technologies together to create a functional app.
 Futhermore, I wanted to show I can create, manage and understand large codebases like this on my own.
 In the future, I strive to learn how to develop my own backend and collaborate with others on project while also using SCSS/SASS.
-Upon completing this project I can now visualize how large professional websites and applications were developed behind the scenes which give me confidence to continue developing professional websites
+Upon completing this project I can now visualize how large professional websites and applications were developed behind the scenes which gives me confidence to continue developing professional websites

 ## Credits

-Twitter.com: The UI/UX and features are heavily inspired by Twitter.
+[Twitter.com](https://twitter.com): The UI/UX and features of my projectare heavily inspired by Twitter.
 This is a close built for educational purposes only

 I am not in any way connect to Twitter and neither is this project.
 If you are an owner any copyrighted material used, please let me know!